climate-resource/ndc-realisations-2021/README.md

 Code and data related to `Realisation of Paris Agreement pledges may limit warming to just below 2°C`

-The climate quantification runs MAGICCv7.5.3 using the scenario files created in this repository.
+The scenario files used for the MAGICCv7.5.3 climate quantification runs were prepared in this repository.

 This includes:
 * Extending Kyoto GHG emissions to 2100
 * Infill scenario to produce scenarios ready for MAGICC
 * Quantifying MAGICC outputs

-The magicc runs were performed outside of this repository.
+The MAGICC runs were performed outside this repository.

 ## Getting Started